FOREX-Aussie gains as RBA keeps quiet on currency strength

 traders returned from summer holidays on Tuesday, jumping almost

-1 percent after the central bank said little on its 10 percent
+1 percent after the country's central bank said little on its 10

 The dollar, euro and yen were all trading in tight ranges